ABC Olympic broadcasts: Since the 1988 Winter Games

-After that, ABC, at the insistence of new owner Capital Cities Communications (much to the chagrin of Roone Arledge's successor at ABC Sports, Dennis Swanson), opted not to bid for the rights to show any future Games.
-Subsequently, The Walt Disney Company acquired Capital Cities-ABC in 1995 and began the process of putting more effort into the branding of ABC's sports channel ESPN than of ABC Sports itself.
+After winning the rights to the 1988 Winter Games, ABC, at the insistence of new owner Capital Cities Communications opted not to bid for the rights to the next few Games, much to the chagrin of Roone Arledge's successor at ABC Sports, Dennis Swanson.

-According to Al Michaels, ABC was in the running to purchase the broadcasting rights for the 1996 Summer Games from Atlanta.
-As a provision in his contract renewal with ABC back in 1992, in the event that ABC were to broadcast the Olympics again, Michaels would get to become the prime time anchor while Jim McKay would instead play an emeritus role.
-Ultimately though, NBC bought the rights to the Atlanta Games for $456 million, edging out ABC by $6 million.
+In 1993, ABC made a bid for the rights for the 1996 Summer Games from Atlanta.
+According to Al Michaels, a provision in his contract renewal with ABC back in 1992 would have allowed him to become the Olympics prime time anchor while Jim McKay would instead play an emeritus role.
+Ultimately though, NBC won the rights to the Atlanta Games for $456 million, edging out ABC's bid.

-In August 2008, ESPN, which produces sports broadcasts for ABC (branded as ESPN on ABC), stated that they would make a serious bid for the 2014 games in Sochi, Russia and the 2016 games in Rio de Janeiro, Brazil.
+The Walt Disney Company acquired Capital Cities/ABC in 1995 and began to slowly integrate ABC Sports and ESPN.
+The merger of ABC Sports division into ESPN was completed in 2006, and sports broadcasts on ABC have since been produced by ESPN using the ESPN on ABC branding.
+In August 2008, ESPN/ABC stated that they would make a serious bid for the 2014 games in Sochi, Russia and the 2016 games in Rio de Janeiro, Brazil.
 However, NBC won the rights to American television coverage of the Olympics through the 2020 Summer Games.

-As of May 7, 2014, NBC now holds control of the Olympic television coverage in the United States through the 2032 Summer Games.
+NBC subsequently agreed to contract extensions, with the most recent one signed in 2025, allowing them to hold control of the Olympic television coverage in the United States through the 2036 Summer Games.